EdgeTX/edgetx-user-manual/color-radios/radio-settings/radio-settings/additional-radio-settings.md

 #### Check RSSI on Shutdown

 Checks if a receiver is still connected to the radio on attempted shutdown.
-Makes a audio and visual alert if one is detected.&#x20;
+Makes a audio and visual alert if one is detected.

+#### Trainer Shutdown Alarm

+Checks if there is a trainer signal still active on attempted shutdown.
+Makes an audio and visual alert if one is detected.

 ### Backlight